linuxserver/docker-snipe-it/README.md

 ## Versions

+* **10.04.19:** - Add php deps for V4.7.0, ensure framework directories are available at build time.
 * **10.04.19:** - Fix permissions for new bootstrap cache directory.
 * **23.03.19:** - Switching to new Base images, shift to arm32v7 tag.
 * **22.02.19:** - Rebasing to alpine 3.9.